botman/docs/conversations.md

 <a id="structured-question"></a>

-## Structured Question with Patterns
+## Structured Question With Patterns

 You might also want to ask your user questions, where you already know the answer should be in a fixed set of possible options.
 For example a simple yes or no question.